Nationals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryan Reynolds and the Pittsburgh Pirates face C.J.
-Abrams and the Washington Nationals at PNC Park on Tuesday.
-First pitch is at 6:35 PM ET.
+Colin Selby and Jackson Rutledge are the projected starters when the Pittsburgh Pirates and Washington Nationals play on Wednesday at PNC Park.

-Oddsmakers list the Pirates as -145 moneyline favorites, while giving the underdog Nationals +120 moneyline odds to win.
-The over/under is 9 runs for this game (with -115 odds on the over and -105 odds to go under).
+Oddsmakers list the Pirates as -135 favorites on the moneyline, while giving the underdog Nationals +115 moneyline odds to win.
+The over/under is 9 runs for this game.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.